demisto/content/Packs/F5/Integrations/F5_ASM/README.md

 ### f5-asm-policy-file-types-list
 ***
-Lists the file types that are allowed or disallowed in the security policy.
+Lists the file types that are allowed or not allowed in the security policy.

 #### Base Command